thodan/bop_toolkit/README.md

 ```bash
 uv sync
 ```
-This commands sets up a local venv (activate with `source .venv/bin/activate`), install necessary dependencies and bop_toolkit_lib.
+This commands sets up a local venv (activate with `source .venv/bin/activate`), installs necessary dependencies and bop_toolkit_lib.
 You may provide additional flags such as:

 - `--python 3.10`: specify the venv python version
 - `--extra eval_gpu`: install dependencies for gpu evaluation